ezntek/beancode/README.md

 there are many extra features:

 1. Includes can be done with `include "file.bean"`, relative to the file.
+Mark a declaration, constant, procedure or function as exportable with `EXPORT`, like `EXPORT DECLARE X:INTEGER`
 2. You can declare a manual scope with:
    ```
    HI